lizhou-ustc/coding-challenge/README.md

 ## Run the code
 --
+This solution is using Python version 3.6.0.
+The required packages are numpy, Bottleneck and arrow.
-All the require packages are in requirements.txt, uncomment the line '#pip....' in run.sh to install the packages.
+All the require packages and versions are listed in requirements.txt.
+Uncomment the line '#pip....' in run.sh to install the packages.

-Addition feature.

-Detected the pattern of a DoS attack, if an ip visited more than 10 times in 10 seconds, this ip will get blocked for 5 minutes.

- The blocked ips are recorded in log_output/DoS.txt
+I added one addition feature to detect the patter of a DoS attack.
+If an IP visited more than 10 times in 10 seconds, this IP will be blocked for 5 minutes.
+In my code, I will record the blocked IPs in log_output/DoS.txt